-With the devastation in the Eastern United States from Hurricane Sandy and the devastation we have seen in Missouri in the recent past from the drought or the tornado in Joplin, this is an appropriate time to re-emphasize the importance of being prepared.
+With the devastation we have seen in Missouri and around the nation from tornadoes, droughts, hurricanes and even superstorms, it is always a good time to re-emphasize the importance of being prepared.

 The Boy Scouts’ motto is “Be Prepared.”
 When Baden Powell, the founder of Boy Scouts, was asked the question, “Be prepared for what?,” he answered, “Be prepared for any old thing.”

 With a focus on financial success, how do we financially prepare for cataclysmic events?